-In each code development cycle, proposed changes to this code are considered at the Committee Action Hearing by the International Swimming Pool and Spa Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
-Proposed changes to a code section that has a number beginning with a letter in brackets are considered by a different code development committee.
-For example, proposed changes to code sections that have [A] in front of them (e.g., [A] 102.1) are considered by the Administrative Code Development Committee at the Committee Action Hearings.
+In each code development cycle, code change proposals to this code are considered at the Committee Action Hearing by the International Swimming Pool and Spa Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
+Code change proposals to sections of the code that are preceded by a bracketed letter designation, such as [A], will be considered by a committee other than the Swimming Pool and Spa Code Development Committee.
+For example, proposed changes to Section [A] 102.1 will be considered by the Administrative Code Development Committee during the Committee Action Hearings in the 2019 (Group B) code development cycle.